bevyengine/rfcs/rfcs/system-driven-ui.md

 ## Drawbacks

-1. An ECS-first UI is unexplored territory; we may encounter serious unknown-unknowns.
+1. An ECS-first UI is largely unexplored territory (but see [OrbTk](https://github.com/redox-os/orbtk)); we may encounter serious unknown-unknowns.
 2. Debugging inter-widget communication may be complex.
 This is true regardless of paradigm though.
 3. Solving the "event propagation" problem within the ECS will force us to build out new abstractions or improve existing ones.
 4. While change detection + query caching severely reduces the performance cost of our classical "polling" (as opposed to "event-driven") UI approach, we create many, many systems, most of which will do nothing in most passes.
 We must be careful not to heavily regress the base cost of running systems as a result.